JosephABudd/kickzig/README.md

 As I continue to learn and appreciate zig and dvui, I am recreating my kick code generator to work with zig and dvui.

+## Feb 10, 2024

+Put changes made to modal EOJ into all the other screens.

 ## Feb 9, 2024

 I thought I had kickzig and the framework it generates working the way I wanted, so I began building a CRUD.
 It wasn't long before I wanted some changes.